angelfish dominance

 Keep The Tank Clean

-Paired angelfish clean out certain areas for their eggs.
+Paired angelfish clean out specific areas for their eggs.
 After that, the long, tiring affair of parenthood begins.
 By keeping the tank clean, you are helping the pair reserve their energy.
 This ensures their stress levels are reduced.

 Monitor The Female